 Hugh Segal has years of experience in public policy, and international and regulatory affairs.
 He has served as Chief of staff to Prime Minister Mulroney, Associate Cabinet Secretary and Principal Secretary to the Premier Davis, and was appointed to the Senate of Canada as a Conservative by Liberal Prime Minister, Mr. Martin.
 He chaired the Senate Foreign Affairs and International Trade Committee and the Special anti-Terrorism Committee, as well as having served on Agriculture and Forestry, and the Urban Poverty subcommittee.
 His work has included negotiating on behalf of Ontario during the patriating of the constitution and the creation of the Charter of Rights and Freedoms, and supporting the NAFTA negotiations between the Mulroney and George H W Bush administrations.

-Hugh has taught public policy and governance at Queen’s school of Policy studies for over twenty years, where he is a Distinguished Senior Fellow, as he is at the Munk school of Global affairs and Public Policy.
-During his time in the Senate, he was appointed Canada’s special Envoy to the Commonwealth, with responsibilities around institutional reform, protection of democracy, rule of law and human rights.
-A former President, CEO and now life time Fellow of the Institute for Research and Public Policy in Montreal, his period there saw the development of new research streams on national security and defense, a research programme on strengthening democracy and a new peer reviewed evergreen priorities for Canada stream of research.
+Hugh has taught public policy and governance at Queen’s school of Policy studies for over twenty years, where he is a Distinguished Senior Fellow, as he is at the Munk School of Global Affairs and Public Policy.
+During his time in the Senate, he was appointed Canada’s Special Envoy to the Commonwealth, with responsibilities around institutional reform, protection of democracy, rule of law and human rights.
+A former President, CEO and now lifetime Fellow of the Institute for Research and Public Policy in Montreal, his period there saw the development of new research streams on national security and defense, a research programme on strengthening democracy and new peer-reviewed evergreen priorities for Canada stream of research.
 Hugh has served on public company boards in the dairy, financial service, construction, engineering and energy industries.
-He is a former Vicechair (research) for the Canadian International Council, and Chair of the Canadian Institute for Strategic Studies.
+He is a former Vice Chair (Research) for the Canadian International Council, Chair of the Canadian Institute for Strategic Studies, and a Senior Advisor at Aird & Berlis LLP.
 He is the author of Beyond Greed and No Surrender.

 Clifton van der Linden’s work explores the relationships between digital technologies and patterns of democratic participation.
 He is actively engaged in the application of new, technologically-enabled methods—such as the use of Big Data and machine learning—to the study of political behaviour and public opinion.
 Cliff has founded and led numerous companies, from non-profit organizations to Silicon Valley-incubated, venture-backed technology start-ups.
 He is the founder and Chief Executive Officer of Vox Pop Labs, a social enterprise best known for producing Vote Compass, a voter engagement and education application that has drawn tens of millions of users.
 Vote Compass has been run in more than a dozen countries worldwide in partnership with media organizations including the Canadian and Australian Broadcasting Corporations, The Wall Street Journal, Vox Media, Grupo Globo, Mediengruppe RTL Deutschland, Sky News UK, France24, and Television New Zealand.
 Cliff’s entrepreneurial endeavours were recognized with the Toronto Region Board of Trade’s Entrepreneur of the Year Award in 2017.
 He was also named one of Toronto’s Top 12 Young Innovators of 2012 by Post City Magazine and was the recipient of McMaster University’s Arch Young Alumni Award in 2015.